vallafederico/hacking-webflow/src/smoothScroll/readme.md

 #### data-useAnchor

+Attaches a scroll anchor link for the element that has it.
+As a selector you can use anything (an ID `#` will probably be best)

 | Attribute       | Value        | Description |
 | :-------------- | :----------- | :---------- |
 | data-scrolllink | `{SELECTOR}` |             |

 #### data-useRaf

-Exposes `renderWebflow()`: a Request Animation Frame function on the webflow side.
+If set to `true`, exposes `renderWebflow()`: a Request Animation Frame function on the webflow side.

 And activates the following params